D-optimal Designs with Ordered Categorical Data

 Cumulative link models are widely used for modeling ordinal data.
 Nevertheless, there are other models used for multinomial-type responses, including baseline-category logit model for nominal response, adjacent-categories logit model for ordinal data, and continuation-ratio logit model for hierarchical response (see \cite{agresti2005}, \cite{agresti2013} for a review).
 The methods developed in this paper could be extended for those models as well.
-For further extension, our approaches could be used for planning experiments with more than one categorical responses.
+For further extensions, our approaches could be used for planning experiments with more than one categorical response.
 For example, both the paper feeder experiment and the PCB experiment analyzed by \cite{joseph2004} involved multiple binomial responses.
-The characteristics of optimal designs for these experiments are expected to be different from the ones with univariate responses as well.